XiaoSong-CPE/paper/src/draft.md

 ### MIES Internationalization

 Historically, Translation Studies have primarily focused on textual analysis, neglecting the dynamic nature of intercultural communication.
 With the rise of digital technology, translation has evolved to encompass multimedia and interactive entertainment products, particularly MIES.
 As has been previously discussed by Bernal-Merino^[MERINO M B. On the Translation of Video Games[J].
-The Journal of Specialised Translation, 2006. ], MIES combines in one product characteristics of other arts and disciplines such as film, literature, 3-D design and computer programming and provides multimedia and unparalleled interactivity, challenging traditional translation paradigms.
+The Journal of Specialised Translation, 2006. ], MIES combines in one product characteristics of other arts and disciplines such as film, literature, 3-D design, and computer programming and provides multimedia and unparalleled interactivity, challenging traditional translation paradigms.

 Translation, traditionally concerned with words, now extends beyond mere linguistic representation.
 The global phenomenon of MIES, exemplified by titles like _Dying Light 2 Stay Human_, underscores how interactivity can shape the narrative, adapting to public reactions.
 The internationalization process, covering globalization, internationalization, localization, and translation (GILT), is pivotal for the success of MIES in international markets.

 Interactivity, not confined to digital media, has existed in various forms of entertainment like drama and literature.
-For instance, Julio Cortázar's novel _Rayuela_ challenges conventional narrative structures, and game-books like the _Fighting Fantasy_ series offer readers choices impacting the story.
+For instance, Julio Cortázar's novel _Rayuela_ challenges conventional narrative structures, and game books like the _Fighting Fantasy_ series offer readers choices impacting the story.
 MIES elevate interactivity, enabling users to directly control their avatars and the narrative.

 Language plays a crucial role in MIES interactivity, involving users in dialogues and providing feedback through multimedia like text, audio, or video.
 Translation must capture the nuances of these exchanges, ensuring the immersive experience of MIES transcends language barriers.
 Achieving this requires linguistic flexibility, adherence to syntactical and morphological rules, and cultural sensitivity to maintain user immersion.

 Internationalization surpasses mere translation; it tailors a MIES to the cultural, legal, and technical needs of its target audience.
 Playability, the ease and enjoyment of using a MIES, directly hinges on the quality of internationalization.
 Errors in gender, number agreement, or mode of address can compromise user experience.
 Meticulous internationalization is essential to ensure the coherence and engagement of the MIES's narrative and mechanics in all languages.

-MIES mark a new frontier in translation studies, where interactivity and internationalization assume paramount importance.
+MIES marks a new frontier in translation studies, where interactivity and internationalization assume paramount importance.
 Preserving the interactive essence of MIES while adapting them to diverse linguistic and cultural contexts poses a challenge.
-As MIES continue to evolve, the field of translation must also evolve, embracing the complexities of intercultural communication and the creative possibilities of interactive storytelling.
+As MIES continues to evolve, the field of translation must also evolve, embracing the complexities of intercultural communication and the creative possibilities of interactive storytelling.

 ### Science Museums in Beijing